 Do I Have a Case?

 Unfortunately, the bar can be quite high for a medical mess up to rise to the level of medical malpractice.
 The outcome, generally, must include an adverse outcome that affects the patient for the rest of his or her life, such as disability or paralysis.
 A life-threatening situation or death resulting from a fairly routine medical procedure is often a strong sign that you may have a medical malpractice case on your hands.
 Florida requires a written opinion penned by a medical expert to even file a malpractice lawsuit.

 The most important thing you can do is hold on to all records related to the suspected malpractice incident.
 Promptly request any records you don’t have.
 Having documents will help settle any discrepancies that arise during the process.
 If a loved one passed away due to suspected negligence from a medical professional, you should strongly consider ordering an independent autopsy to investigate the cause of death and circumstances that lead up to it.
 The more resources you gather, the better chance your case has in the courts.

 Whenever someone has an artificial limb or implant installed, everyone on every medical team dealing with the patient should be attuned to any signs of infection during treatment and rehabilitation.
 The overwhelming majority of the time, medical professionals live up to the standard required for these types of patients.
 Complications do arise from time to time, though, and when it happens to you or a loved one, it’s personal.

 Infections arising from implantation of artificial body parts are not uncommon and, if they remain untreated, can cause unnecessary pain and suffering – not to mention the enormous costs associated with treating the malady.
-If you are looking for an attorney who will treat you like family and won’t back down from a challenge, please reach out to me today to get started with a consultation.
+If you are looking for an skilled personal injury attorney who will treat you like family and won’t back down from a challenge, please reach out to me today to get started with a consultation.